Last Updated on Samuel Franklinby

 - Weapon: Ral Rune + Amn Rune + Perfect Amethyst

 - Helm: Ral Rune + Thul Rune + Perfect Sapphire

 - Shield: Tal Rune + Amn Rune + Perfect Ruby

 Placing these items with the appropriate item in the Horadric Cube opens up opportunities to create runewords from the results but you may need to attempt this multiple times to get the result you are after.
 This is often the best method to add sockets to weapons and add sockets to shields as it is relatively cheap and repeatable provided you can find sufficient base items.

 Add Sockets To End Game Gear (Rare Only)

-There is one more Horadric Cube recipe for adding sockets although it’s usage in Diablo 2 is significantly lower given it is expensive to utilise due to it using a Stone of Jordan ring and only works on rare (yellow) items.
+There is one more Horadric Cube add socket recipe although it’s usage in Diablo 2 is significantly lower given it is expensive to utilise due to it using a Stone of Jordan ring and only works on rare (yellow) items.
 While these do occasionally see usage in end game builds they are less common than other item types.

 If you happen to have a powerful rare item (most commonly a powerful diadem helm) you can add a single socket (if it has none) and use this socket in a similar fashion to the Larzuk quest by inserting a jewel, rune or gem to make it even more powerful.
 In order to do this you’ll need the following recipe: